 College Computer Science Degree

-This one’s a lot easier to answer, in terms of how long it will take you to learn coding: 4+ years, as that’s the common length of a computer science degree program.
+This one’s a lot easier to answer.
+How long does it take to become a computer programmer?
+4+ years, as that’s the average amount of time to earn a bachelor’s degree in a computer science program.

 There’s no doubt that pursuing a traditional college degree in computer science is an incredibly effective way to learn coding and other web development skills.